karollynecosta/aws_solutions_architect-associate/README.md

 	Limited throughtout: 300msg/sec without batching or 3000msg/s with batching(lote).
 	Exactly-once send capability (by removing duplicates)
 	Messages are processed in order by the consumer
 	Has to end with .fifo
+	NO DUPLICATED MESSAGE

+Amazon SQS temporary queues:
+	Temporary queues help you save development time and deployment costs when using common message patterns such as request-response.
+You can use the Temporary Queue Client to create high-throughput, cost-effective, application-managed temporary queues.

 The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using Short polling.
 If it is set to a value greater than zero, then it is Long polling.

+SQS Standard to SQS FIFO MIGRATION:
+	Delete the existing standard queue and recreate it as a FIFO queue Make sure that the name of the FIFO queue ends with the .fifo suffix Make sure that the throughput for the target FIFO queue does not exceed 3,000 messages per second

 SQS Long Polling: